 My people are known to be a practical, down-to-earth lot, so this sign is graphic and to the point and needs no words in any language.

-Spending time in an Albanian jail was not be part of your travel plans, so we whispered a lot.
+Spending time in an Albanian jail was not part of our travel plans, so we whispered a lot.

 And last but not least, expats beware of what the natives may do to your children!
 You may not recognize your own flesh and blood when they get done with them.